Land climate

 How do landscapes dry out?

 - Landscapes mainly dry due to evaporation and transpiration (“evapotranspiration”, or ET).
 Most models of ET require land surface information as inputs, which limits their use.
 We developed a very simple theory (2019, 2020, 2021) to estimate ET from weather data alone, without any land surface inputs required.
 The theory’s ET predictions are about as accurate as state-of-the-art measurements (2020) and are more accurate than a sophisticated model product (2021), even though the theory is radically simpler.
+This work was highlighted as one of three recent significant advances in understanding land climate in a perspective published in Nature Geoscience.

 - Long-term records of evaporation don’t exist, making it difficult to understand the origins of past droughts.
 We combined our simple theory with long-term records of standard weather data to create an observational drought record extending back to the 1940s (2023).
+This work was highlighted in the drought.gov “Dry Times” newsletter.

 - We developed an alternative to the famous Penman-Monteith (PM) evaporation equation (2020).
 The alternative fixes a major error in the PM equation, and is consistently more accurate.
 There is no cost to using the alternative: no extra assumptions, parameters, or data inputs are required.